d-meiser/d-meiser.github.io/_posts/2016-1-10-mpi-travis.md

 fi
 {% endhighlight %}

 The script first checks if we already have `libmpich.so`.
-If so, we are done and the rest of the script is skipped.
-The script is
-idem-potent: calling the script a second time yields the same state of the mpich installation.
+If that is the case, we are done and the rest of the script is skipped.
+The script is idem-potent: calling the script a second time yields the same state of the mpich installation.
 Only the first execution of the script does any real work.

 If we don't find `libmpich.so` we have to do the actual work involved in obtaining MPICH.
 We download the source tarball,